 As the country gradually emerges from one of the most challenging years in modern history, the extent of the mental health repercussions remains to be seen.
 What we do know is that more young people than ever before are struggling—and the majority of them aren’t getting the help they need.
-According to Mental Health America’s 2021 rankings, 60 percent of youth with major depression don’t receive any mental healthcare at all.
-Even among the states with the best youth treatment statistics, more than one in three young people are still not receiving mental health services.
+According to Mental Health America’s 2022 rankings, 60 percent of youth with major depression don’t receive any mental healthcare at all.
+Even among the states with the best youth treatment statistics, one-third of young people are still not receiving mental health services.

 Boosted exponentially by the pandemic, online therapy is helping to meet this need, providing a convenient and accessible way for teens and young adults to receive depression, anxiety, and grief counseling.
 For many of these clients, a weekly telepsych session—with a local therapist or one from an online service such as Better Help or Talkspace—offers the optimal level of support, giving them the skills and understanding to address mental health challenges and work toward greater flourishing.

 But for some young people, online therapy isn’t enough.
 As important as telepsych is in providing greater access to care, it is not sufficient when clients are suffering with acute diagnoses.
 Moreover, not all adolescents respond well to online therapy vs. in-person treatment.

 If a client is getting worse rather than better, has experienced recent trauma, or is recovering from or at risk of a mental health crisis, in-person care may be necessary.
 Moreover, even in-person therapy on a weekly basis may not be sufficient.
 In these cases, an outpatient or residential level of care can be most effective in creating positive change and avoiding a critical situation.

 10 Signs That a Client Needs a Higher Level of Care